kxk302/MACS2/README.txt

    Run run_peak_caller.sh with <EXTSIZE> set to 25, 35, 50, 75, 100, 150, and 200.

 6. ATCC_0mM_S1_R1_001_peaks.xls file contains information about called peaks for all chromosomes.
-Save the summit information for each chromosome by running the following command:
+Save the peaks information for each chromosome by running the following command:

    ./scripts/split_peaks_file.sh <EXTSIZE>